wp-plugins/rate-this-author/readme.txt

 = 1.2 =

-* Auto fill rating form for logged-in user
+* Auto fill rating form for logged-in user and widgets